 PrairiePhotograph by Elizabeth Cecil

-Horizontal lines are commonplace to the Island…the sand meets the ocean, the ocean meets the sky.
-I was making pictures and pulled into Eastville Beach.
+Horizontal lines are commonplace on the Island…the sand meets the ocean, the ocean meets the sky.
+I was taking pictures and pulled into Eastville Beach.
 Right away I noticed these barren branches sort of breaking up the view.
 This scene had that same evenness that I was so accustomed to but was then interrupted by these layered elements, a barrier of sorts.
 In this particular series of work, I was really seeking that sense of space and openness which can sometimes be difficult to find living on an island.
-In once sense, this image represents the feeling of vastness that being surrounded by ocean can bring while at the same time recognizing the boundaries that it can create.
+In one sense, this image represents the feeling of vastness that being surrounded by the ocean can bring while at the same time recognizing the boundaries that it can create.

 Artist